 It’s not easy to decide, but I think this is my favorite, titled “Times Square”.
 Art did the cars, and Van did the scene and figures, a brilliant pairing.

 But they inevitably left a deep impression.
 As soon as I arrived in the US in 1960, I cut out everyone I could find, and wallpapered my bedroom with them.

 It was great eye candy with which to fall asleep.
 And it undoubtedly primed me for the psychedelic era to come.
-Bunkie Knudsen gave them the credit they deserved: “Your efforts played a great part in bringing us to third place in the industry.
+Bunkie Knudsen gave Fitzpatrick and Kaufman the credit they deserved: “Your efforts played a great part in bringing us to third place in the industry.
 Without them our job of moving Pontiac up the ladder would have been impossible”.